 When the auto filter mode is enabled, the power meter automatically sets the number of readings averaged together to satisfy the averaging requirements for most power measurements.
 The number of readings averaged together depends on the resolution and the power level in which the power meter is currently operating.
-Figure 10-1 is an example of the averaged number of readings for each range and resolution when the power meter is in auto measurement average mode and using a P-Series or E932XX power sensor.
+Figure 11-20 is an example of the averaged number of readings for each range and resolution when the power meter is in auto measurement average mode and using a E932XX power sensor.